ESGF/esgf-vocab/docs/source/how_to/get.rst

         .. image:: ../_static/Jup_terms_from_one_collection.png

         .. note::
-                A `datadescriptor` is the equivalent collection for the universe.
+                In the universe, a `data descriptor` is the equivalent to a collection in a project.

-                the final informations are contained in datadescriptors, collection terms are link to their datadescriptors with optional additionnal information.
+                the final information are contained in data descriptors, collection terms are link to their datadescriptors with optional additionnal information.

 A term from a CV